titus-mumo/folder-sort/README.md

 My Desktop folder was getting clustered so I created this so automated the process of sorting and arranging the folders in the respective directories.

-I implemented the logic with both JavaScript and Python
+I implemented the logic with both JavaScript and Python (independently)